AlexAntartico/devto-publish-test/posts/main.md

 I have explained what the action does and how it works.
 TO DO: explain the python script and how to set up env variables.

-To finalize, commit and push the changes to your repository, the action will run automatically and if everything is set up correctly; you will see your markdown file uploaded to DEV.TO.
+To finalize this article, commit and push the changes to your repository, the action will run automatically and if everything is set up correctly; you will see your markdown file uploaded to DEV.TO.

 Cheers and happy coding!